 "Pathfinder to all fireteams, you are free to engage.
 Out."

 "Tanner, take point," said Jefferies.
-Hesitating for a moment, Tanner enabled his cloaking module and lowered himself into the hole, gripping the blood-slicked ladder as he slowly descended into the depths.
-We followed suit, my cloaking field humming to life around me as I blurred into the background, and crawled down into the open hole.
+Hesitating for a moment, Tanner enabled his cloaking module and lowered himself into the hole, gripping the blood-slicked ladder as he carefully descended into the depths.
+We followed suit, my cloaking field humming to life around me while I blurred into the background, and crawled down into the open hole.
 I could hear a sucking, squirming sound as the darkness swallowed me, and I turned on my night vision before setting down in the tunnel with the others.

 A bed of hands and spanning fingers had subsumed the ground, crawling and twitching as they caressed our boots, while the passage beyond wound into a bleeding chasm of clenched teeth and horrifically elongated limbs, spun together upon the walls as they pulsed and writhed with movement.
 Tanner slowly advanced, and we followed, a horrible unease lingering in the back of my mind as the bones of the hands crunched beneath my boots.
 I felt like I was walking through the intestines of a living being, throbbing and breathing through the walls of flesh.
 Tanner motioned for us to stop, aiming his flamethrower at something in the distance.

 "Someone's alive," he said.
-We slowly eased forward, and the shape of a man slipped into view, naked and shivering in seizure upon the ground.
+We eased forward, and the shape of a man slipped into view, naked and shivering in seizure upon the ground.